team-leevio/happy-elementor-addons/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-[Happy Addons for Elementor](https://happyaddons.com/) come with 500+ templates, 130+ free & pro essential widgets - Mega Menu, Testimonial, Slider, News Ticker, Blog Post Grid, Gallery, WooCommerce Products widgets, Modal Popup, Tooltip Google maps, Carousels & more.
-Features Like Equal Height, Text Stroke, Shape Dividers, Floating Effect, Grid Layout, EDD Widgets,500+ Icons, etc.
+[Happy Addons for Elementor](https://happyaddons.com/) come with Header Footer Builder, 500+ templates, 143+ free & essential pro widgets - Theme Builder, Mega Menu, Testimonial, Slider, News Ticker, Blog Post Grid, Gallery, WooCommerce Products widgets, Modal Popup, Tooltip Google maps, Carousels & more.
+Features Like Equal Height, Text Stroke, Shape Dividers, Floating Effect, Grid Layout, 500+ Icons, etc.

 == Description ==

-[Happy Addons for Elementor](https://happyaddons.com/) is One of the Best Addons That Comes With **114+** Free & Pro Widgets and **22+** Problem-Solving Features to enhance [Elementor](https://wordpress.org/plugins/elementor/) Free & Pro.
+[Happy Addons for Elementor](https://happyaddons.com/) is One of the Best Addons That Comes Theme Builder that covers **Header Footer Builder**, **Single Post Template Builder**, and **Archive Page Template Builder for free**, along with **143+** Free & Pro Widgets and **23+** Problem-Solving Features to enhance [Elementor](https://wordpress.org/plugins/elementor/) Free & Pro.
 And Our widgets are not limited to customizations.
 All the widgets stand out from other third-party Elementor addons widgets in terms of flexibility of customizations.

 It will broaden your design skills.
 Our 70+ full-page Templates and 500+ readymade design blocks will help you to kickstart your work swiftly.

 ### Useful Links